 It should be mentioned that, although our symmetry analysis predicts the existence of degeneracies at the HSPs/HSLs and the corresponding dispersions, we cannot guarantee that these nodal points/lines appear precisely at (or close) to the fermion energy.
 The positions of the nodal points/lines depend on the detailed chemical components of the materials.

 Despite the IPReps protection, nodal points (such as the Dirac cones) can also appear at some point in certain HSLs where two bands carrying inequivalent IPReps cross each other \cite{BJYNagaosa14}.
-Furthermore, degenerate nodal points/lines may also exist in magnetic materials whose maximum magnetic point group does not contain $\tilde T$ as an element (in this case the double degeneracy in the whole BZ is not protected).
+Furthermore, degenerate nodal points/lines may also exist in magnetic materials whose magnetic little co-group does not contain $\tilde T$ as an element (in this case the double degeneracy in the whole BZ is not protected).
 Finally, our method can also be applied to analyze the band structure of bosonic quasiparticles (such as the magnons) or fractional excitations (such as anyons in topologically ordered phases).
-We leave these issues for future study.

-\acknowledgments{We thank Z.-Y. Yang, L.-J. Zou, P.-J. Guo, W. Ji and X.-G. Wan for valuable discussions.
-J. Yang and C. Fang are supported by Ministry of Science and Technology of China under grant number 2016YFA0302400, National Science Foundation of China under grant number 11674370 and Chinese Academy of Sciences under grant number XXH13506-202 and XDB33000000.
-Z.X.L. is supported by the Ministry of Science and Technology of China (Grant No. 2016YFA0300504), the NSF of China (Grants No.11574392 and No. 11974421), and the Fundamental Research Funds for the Central Universities and the Research Funds of Renmin University of China (Grant No. 19XNLG11).}
+\acknowledgments{We thank Z.-Y. Yang, L.-J. Zou, P.-J. Guo, D.-X. Shao, W. Ji and X.-G. Wan for valuable discussions.
+J.Y. and Z.-X.L. thank the support from Ministry of Science and Technology of China (Grant No. 2016YFA0300504).
+J.Y. and C.F. are supported by Ministry of Science and Technology of China under grant number 2016YFA0302400, National Science Foundation of China under grant number 11674370 and Chinese Academy of Sciences under grant number XXH13506-202 and XDB33000000.
+Z.-X.L. is supported by the NSF of China (Grants No.11574392 and No. 11974421), and the Fundamental Research Funds for the Central Universities and the Research Funds of Renmin University of China (Grant No. 19XNLG11).}